Merugu03/Merugu03/README.md

 - 👋 Hi, I’m Akshay Kumar
 - 👀 I’m looking to take up devloper as my career and seeking  to learn more in fields like Data science, Deep Learning and Full Stack.
-- 🌱 I’m currently learning Reactjs and Nodejs
+- 🌱 I’m currently working on my personal project
 - 📫 Reach to me on meruguakshay@gmail.com

 <!---